Expected level of development

 Teaching and learning summary:

-- make connections between concrete, visual and symbolic representations of fractions, decimal fractions and percentages
+- Make connections between fractions, decimal fractions and percentages.

 Some students may:

-- see 34 and 56 as equivalent as they are both one number away from being a whole number.
-Model residual thinking where students compare the size of the fraction that is needed to get to 1 (14 and 16 in the case above) to help them appreciate the size difference between the two fractions.
+- see 3 and 5 as equivalent as they are both one number away from being a whole number.
+Model residual thinking where students compare the size of the fraction that is needed to get to 1 ( 1 and 1 in the case above) to help them determine that there is a size difference between the two fractions.

 The Learning from home activities are designed to be used flexibly by teachers, parents and carers, as well as the students themselves.
 They can be used in a number of ways including to consolidate and extend learning done at school or for home schooling.

-- We are learning to represent decimals to three decimal places.
+- We are learning to recognise equivalent fractions, decimal fractions and percentages.

 Why are we learning about this?